Cian O'Callaghan: Social Democrats

 In March 2022 O'Callaghan introduced a bill that would make it explicitly illegal for landlords to demand sex as a form of rent or to make any sort of advertising suggesting that sex would be accepted as a form of rent.
 The government said they would not oppose the measure.

-O'Callaghan has been calling on the Government to increase the number of affordable purchase homesand tabled an amendment in the Dáil (which was ultimately voted down by Government) for the introduction of affordable housing zoning.
+O'Callaghan has been calling on the Government to increase the number of affordable purchase homes and tabled an amendment in the Dáil (which was ultimately voted down by Government) for the introduction of affordable housing zoning.
 In June 2023, O'Callaghan criticised the Government's 1-billion-euro underspend from the 2022 housing budget and accusing the Taoiseach of 'dressing up failure as success' in relation to their housing delivery.
 O'Callaghan described the lack of capital funding as 'hard to grasp' where there are record levels of homelessness, house prices and rents.

 O'Callaghan has called the levels of child homelessness a 'national disaster'.

 On 1 July 2023, it was announced that O'Callaghan had been appointed to the newly created role of deputy leader of the Social Democrats.

 At the 2024 general election, O'Callaghan was re-elected to the Dáil.
 He is now the party's spokesperson on Finance; Public Expenditure, Infrastructure, Public Service Reform and Digitalisation.